Ocimum tenuiflorum

 Native Range

-Ocimum tenuiflorum is native to the Indian subcontinent, where it grows naturally throughout India, Myanmar, and other parts of Southeast Asia.
-This sacred plant has been cultivated for over 3,000 years and thrives in tropical and subtropical climates with warm temperatures and adequate moisture.Suggested Uses
+Ocimum tenuiflorum is native to the Indian subcontinent, where the species grows naturally throughout India, Myanmar, and other parts of Southeast Asia.
+The species has been cultivated for over 3,000 years and grows in tropical and subtropical climates with warm temperatures and adequate moisture.Suggested Uses

 Appearance